|Glossary of Risk Assessment Terms|

 Actuarial Value of Assets

-The method of adjusting a benefit received at an early date so that the expected total cost to the retirement system is equivalent to the cost if the benefit did not begin until later.
+The method of adjusting a benefit received at an early date so that the expected total cost to the plan is equivalent to the cost if the benefit did not begin until later.

 Aggregate Funding Method

 The aggregate funding method is a standard actuarial funding method.
-The annual cost of benefits under the Aggregate Method is equal to the normal cost.
-Under this method, all plan costs (for past and future service credit) are included under the normal cost.
-Therefore, the method does not produce an unfunded actuarial accrued liability outside the normal cost.
-It’s most common for the normal cost to be determined for the entire group rather than on an individual basis for this method.
+Under this method, all annual plan benefit costs (for past and future service credit) are included under the normal cost.
+Therefore, the method does not produce a separate unfunded actuarial accrued liability component.

-One who receives periodic payments from the retirement system.
-This term includes service and disability retirees, and their survivors.
+One who receives periodic payments.
+For example, service and disability retirees, and their survivors.

 A series of periodic payments, usually for life, payable monthly or at other specified intervals.
 The term is frequently used to describe the part of a retirement allowance derived from a participant's contributions.
 Compare with "pension".

-The tendency of a person to recognize his/her health status in selecting the option under a retirement system which is most favorable to him or herself.
+The tendency of a person to recognize his/her health status in selecting an option which is most favorable to him or herself.

 Back to Top|